Smethwick: Railways

 From 1854 the Birmingham Railway Carriage & Wagon Company was based in Smethwick until its closure in 1963.
-The company not only built trains, but also London Underground stock, buses and a military equipment.
+The company not only built main-line trains, but also London Underground stock, buses and military equipment.

 Soho railway station closed in 1949, followed by Spon Lane station in 1968.
 In 1972 the section of line between Smethwick West and Birmingham Moor Street, as well as the Birmingham, Wolverhampton and Dudley railway, was closed, with the exception of a single line between Smethwick West and Coopers Scrap Metal in Handsworth; and all Stourbridge services were diverted into Birmingham New Street.
 In 1995 the line between Birmingham Snow Hill and Smethwick West was restored and a new station called Smethwick Galton Bridge was constructed over both the Snow Hill and Stour Valley lines to provide an interchange.
 Smethwick West was due to close when Galton Bridge opened, but due to a legal error British Railways had to maintain a parliamentary train service to the station.
 Most local trains from Stourbridge to Birmingham were diverted into Snow Hill although it was not until 2004 that the last regular service used the route into Birmingham New Street via Smethwick Junction.

 Soho TMD is located next to Soho rail junction; road access is just off Wellington Street.
 It is the principal train depot for West Midlands Trains' Class 323 train fleet, which are often seen providing local train services in the area.